 Core Facility Support Awards seek to facilitate the development or improvement of core facilities that will provide valuable services to support and enhance scientifically meritorious cancer research projects.
 A user group of Texas-based investigators must be identified, each of whom should have supported cancer research projects that will make use of the requested facility.
 This requirement is not intended to exclude early-career-stage investigators who have not yet secured peer-reviewed grant support.
 Successful applicants should be working in a research environment capable of supporting potentially high-impact cancer studies.
-CPRIT is particularly interested in supporting core facilities that provide enabling services to cancer investigators from multiple Texas institutions.
+CPRIT is particularly interested in supporting core facilities that provide enabling services to cancer investigators from multiple Texas institutions and that address CPRIT Program Priorities.